ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

-As I repeatedly write above, it is a *systematic* approach to building companies and technologies to solve audacious problems, independent from Elon Musk.
+As I wrote above, it is a *systematic* approach to building companies and technologies to solve audacious problems.

-&nbsp;&nbsp;

 The following is a crude breakup of the approach:
 1. Identify technical domain with high impact to society
 2. Thorough research of domain and existing companies
 3. List out problems + improvements that can be made to the current state-of-the-art